-There seems no point in repeating what is already abundantly available online – advice on all aspects of writing – so I blog about a range of matters, usually artistic in some form, and relate the topic to the work of writing.
+There seems no point in repeating what is already abundantly available online – advice on all aspects of writing – so I blog about a range of matters related to the work of writing.
 I’m keenly interested in the complex mental activities involved, and the techniques used.

 I believe in cross-fertilisation.
 A visit, a sighting, a meeting, a conversation, a performance, an art gallery, an event: with all these a writer can gain new ideas.
 Sometimes the most unlikely incident provides the one image or concept that has slowed progress on the current work.
 Other art forms can stimulate a new approach to writing.